Karen Tumulty: Los Angeles Times

+Time magazine

-Tumulty joined Time in 1994.
+In 1994, Tumulty joined Time magazine.
 She covered Congress for two years, during which time she reported and wrote the magazine's 1995 "Man of the Year" profile of Newt Gingrich.
-In 1996, she became a White House Correspondent, writing major stories on President Bill Clinton and Hillary Clinton.
-She became the National Political Correspondent in 2001.
+In 1996, she became the magazine's White House correspondent, writing major stories on President Bill Clinton and Hillary Clinton.
+She became the magazine's national political correspondent in 2001.
+On January 16, 2006, Tumulty's profile of Jack Abramoff, "The Man Who Bought Washington", was the magazine's cover story.

-In 1997, then-Vice-President Al Gore was having a late-night conversation with Tumulty and New York Times reporter Rick Berke aboard Air Force Two when he casually mentioned that he has either read or was told that he and his wife Tipper's early pre-marital relationship in Boston while Gore was at Harvard was the basis for the protagonists of the book and movie Love Story by Erich Segal, Oliver & Jenny Barrett.
-Berke later stated that Gore didn't offer it as a fact and that it was just second-hand info from a Nashville Tennessean article or reporter who had interviewed Segal, so Berke decided not to mention it in his article since it was not offered as a fact by Gore.
-However, Tumulty included the story in her own article and presented it as though Gore claimed it as fact, which claim was picked up by numerous publications afterward as being another example of Gore bragging about an incident that was either a lie or misleading.
-Segal then went public to clarify that Gore was half of the basis for Oliver Barrett, which was the familial emotional baggage part, while the other half (athletic & poetic) was based on actor Tommy Lee Jones, and that he knew Tipper then, but that she was not a basis for the book and movie at all, nor was the Gore's relationship, and offered that the Tennessee reporter either misquoted him or exaggerated the story.
-Segal had also attended Harvard, but had done so mostly a decade or so earlier between 1954 to 1959, then later obtained his doctorate at Harvard in 1965.
-Segal met both the Gores and Jones while on sabbatical at Harvard in 1968 just after his college years.

-In the 2008 Presidential campaign, Tumulty accused the campaign of Senator John McCain of "playing the race card" for a television ad criticizing the connections between Senator Barack Obama and Franklin Raines, the former CEO of Fannie Mae.
+In the 2008 presidential campaign, Tumulty accused the campaign of U.S. Senator John McCain of "playing the race card" for a television ad criticizing the connections between U.S. Senator Barack Obama and Franklin Raines, former CEO of Fannie Mae.
 Tumulty wrote that the ad displayed "sinister images of two black men, followed by one of a vulnerable-looking elderly white woman."
 The McCain campaign pointed out that they had also produced an ad criticizing the connections of Barack Obama to Jim Johnson, another former Fannie Mae CEO who is white.
 According to the McCain campaign, Tumulty did not correct her post, but responded with "I grew up in Texas.
 I know what this stuff looks like."
 The McCain campaign accused Tumulty of "hysterical liberal bias."